What is yoga?

 The benefits of yoga

-The benefits of yoga are huge but in a nutshell it makes you more flexible and stronger - both physically and mentally and helps you relax.
+The benefits of yoga are huge but in a nutshell it makes you more flexible and stronger - both physically and mentally - and it helps you relax.

 Physically, the asana (or posture) work stretches every muscle, uses every joint, and moves the body in every plane, increasing the body's strength and flexibility.
 Regular practice can improve our circulation, lower our blood pressure, improve our digestion, balance and posture.
 It can improve our breathing, can ease pain, release tension, aid our sleep, help weight management and encourages a healthy lifestyle,